- What are double tax agreements?

 In some cases, the tax that has been deducted is more than your actual amount of tax due.
 For example, if you can claim expenses against the contract income.
 In this case, you can apply for a special tax rate to suit your particular situation.

-When considering whether a DTA provides an non-resident contractor with relief from New Zealand tax, the most common issues to consider are:
+When considering whether a DTA provides a non-resident contractor with relief from New Zealand tax, the most common issues to consider are:

 - whether the non-resident contractor is an enterprise, and if so, if it has a permanent establishment in New Zealand at the time the contract activity is performed

-- if the non-resident contractor is an individual, what relief is provided by either the "Dependent services" or "Independent services" articles of the DTA, whichever applies to the contractor
+- if the non-resident contractor is an individual, what relief is provided by either the "Dependent services", "Independent services" or "Business profits" articles of the DTA, whichever applies to the contractor

 - whether the income is deemed to be a royalty within the meaning contained in the DTA.